 Sybren Renema was born in Dordrecht, the Netherlands, in 1988.
 He currently lives and works in Glasgow, Scotland.

-My work originates from my various academic interests, which cover subjects including geosciences, history, theology and music.
-I am also very attracted to intellectual or physical failure.
+My work originates from my various academic interests, which cover subjects including geosciences, history, philosophy and music.
+Although these interests might seem disparate, they are connected through my particular interest in the long 19th century (1789-1914).
 Past projects have interrogated the legacy of Goethe and his pseudo-scientific Farbenlehre, the drug use of the English Romantic poets, the polar expeditions of Scott and Shackleton, David Livingstone’s afterlife in Africa and the ideologies behind classical music.
-Although these interests might seem disparate, they are connected through my particular interest in the long 19th century (1789-1914).
-Many of my projects could be described as an interrogation of how concepts emanating from this period are still relevant in the current era.
-I believe that in these highly supercharged times, such an approach to the world is acutely relevant, as it helps us understand the long-term influences that shaped our contemporary intellectual discourse.
+My projects interrogate how concepts emanating from this period are also relevant in our own era.
+I believe that in these fast-changing times, such an approach to the world is relevant, as it helps us understand the long-term influences that shaped our contemporary intellectual discourse.

-A result of these wide range of interests is that the mediums in which I work are quite diverse.
-I have used traditional formats like drawing or ceramics, but also technologically mediated approaches such as 3D printing or video.
-To me, combining these different approaches in the same exhibition is a way of highlighting the complexity of the world in which we live and the mongrel nature of our discourse.
-I believe in the power of the dilettante and in decompartmentalising disciplines.
-I am particularly drawn to the notion of the amateur in its original meaning as ‘(s)he who loves engaging in an activity’.
-This is also why I am very content to work in other disciplines than visual art.
-I think my work as a musician and occasional writer help shape my approach to my visual activity.
+The mediums I have worked in range from drawings to ceramics and from 3D printing to video.
+To me, combining different mediums in the same exhibition is a way of highlighting the complexity of the world in which we live and the mongrel nature of our discourse.
+Perfection is not important, and I believe in the power of the dilettante, as well as in decompartmentalising disciplines.
+As such, I am particularly drawn to the notion of the amateur in its original meaning as ‘(s)he who loves engaging in an activity’.

 A CV can be downloaded here.